Armagh - Armagh Gaol

 Margorie McCall was mistakenly pronounced dead and was promptly buried, only to be dug up by grave robbers who cut off her finger to acquire her wedding ring.
 This brought her out of her coma; the terrified robbers fled, and McCall left the graveyard to go home.
 Arriving at her house, her grieving husband answered the door and fainted from fright (though one report says he died of a heart attack).
 Phantom crying can be heard in the graveyard, though whether it is connected to the legend is unclear.

-Portadown - Former bridge over the River Bann
+Portadown - Bann Bridge

 Portadown - Private residence, Carrickblacker Road

 A former male resident here reported cold room (even though the heating was on), a feeling of being watched, and several animals which refused to enter the property.
 On the day he moved out, a ghostly small child ran by him at the kitchen door and disappeared into the bathroom.

 Portendown (now Portadown?) - Portendown Bridge (now Bann Bridge?)

 Depending on the account, between one and four hundred people were drowned in the waters by the bridge by rebels.
 After these murders, people reported seeing the ghosts of drowning men and women or hearing screaming.

 Richhill - Richhill Castle